ARU-Bioinf-IBDS/prac-B/README.md

   **introducing_jupyter_notebooks.ipynb**
   notebook to run your first Jupyter Notebook and work through it.

-## Getting Started Instructions using Anaconda
+## Getting Started Instructions using local Jupyter Notebook installation

 It is best to use Azure Notebooks for this practical but if there is a problem with doing this you can install Jupyter Notebook on your computer and run it locally.